-The Roper Center archive consists of over 35,000 studies with 24,000 datasets from public opinion surveys dating back to the 1930s.
+The Roper Center archive consists of over 35,000 studies with approximately 25,000 datasets from public opinion surveys dating back to the 1930s.
 Approximately 60% of these were conducted in the United States.
 These studies cover a vast variety of topics including elections and politics, social issues, finances and the economy, education, health, international affairs, social movements and change, and historical events.

 Check out some of our Collections